Skip to content

 • Slower Match Process: Relies on a bidding system, which can delay urgent hires.

-• Service Fees: A 3-5% platform fee adds to total cost.
+• Service Fees: A 3-5% platform fee (or 8-10% for Business Plus) adds to cost.

 Best For